rosbashlab/HyperTRIBE/docs/source/run.rst

 Repeat for the other RNA libraries with appropriate arguments, for example: Hrp48_HyperTRIBE_rep1.sort.sam testRNA rnalibs 3; Hrp48_HyperTRIBE_rep2.sort.sam testRNA rnalibs 4; HyperADARcd_rep1.sort.sam testRNA rnalibs 3

-**Carefully note the last three arguments for all the load_table.sh runs for each library because these values are needed in the next step of the analysis.**
+**Carefully note the last three arguments for all the load_table.sh runs for each library because these values are needed in the next step of the analysis.
+The expt_name cannot be longer than 20 characters**

 Optional: Confirm MySQL Tables contains the data
 ------------------------------------------------